-Where the strategy outlined above is delivering 80% or less of the average annual net additions to existing stock required, windfall housing development in appropriate locations at the urban fringe, and then within or adjacent to the larger villages, may be permitted, provided that early delivery of such development is secured by planning conditions and/or such other arrangements as may be agreed with the applicants.
+Where the strategy outlined above is delivering 80% or less of the average annual net additions to existing stock required, new housing at the urban fringe, and then within or adjacent to the larger villages, may be permitted.

 Average housing density on new developments will be expected to achieve 30-50 dwellings per hectare across the Borough overall.
 Higher densities will be encouraged within and on the fringe of Darlington town centre, around North Road railway station, around district and local centres identified in Policy CS9, and along the key public transport corridors, identified in Policy CS19.